disruptiveplanets/AIME/code/density/readme.md

 ## Jan 26 (after wisdom teeth hiatus)

 I finished up the above tests and put them in the paper.
 I also thought of modelling a symmetric tetrahedral asteroid and perhaps a contact binary or an asteroid with a bumps, and implemented the tetrahedron and c.b.

-Next I need to figure out algorithm runtime and consider asteroid with bumps?
-Maybe redundant with other two.
+I also fixed the issue with the surface model.